GMT-352/G/README.md

 ## One Requirement, One Map on SDG #11

 ### Project Title: Safe assembly areas after the February 6 earthquake in Hatay

+### A case study (region of interests): Mitigating effects of the 6 February earthquake.